jan-dh/md-blog/src/pages/working-with-babel-7-and-webpack/index.md

 }
 ```

 Next up, the list of all the browsers Babel is targeting.
-Remember, this is defined in the `.browserlistrc`-file.
+Remember, this is defined in the `.browserslistrc`-file.

 Then, we get a list of the plugins Babel is using.
 As you might notice, the list pretty long, while our code in `main.js` is only a couple of lines long 🤔.
 And if we inspect the `main.js` file in our `dist`-folder we don't see any of the polyfills included.
 Something's not working right.